Stepland/F.E.I.S./docs/Setup.md

 #### MSYS2

 MSYS2 is not the *usual* way to compile things for windows but it's the only thing I know for now.
-If you know better, you're very welcome to do better (and to also shower me with some of your knowledge, I absolutely *suck* at build systems and would be delighted to hear from you)
+If you know better, by all means, do what you think is best (and also please share some of your knowledge with me, I absolutely *suck* at build systems and would be delighted to learn from an expert)

 Installing MSYS2 is pretty simple.
 [Follow their instructions](https://www.msys2.org/)